opencollective/opencollective-frontend/docs/deployment.md

 v1570  Dep…         mno@opencollective.com        2021/07/13 18:08:05 -0700
 ```

-Now to rollback the latest deployment all you got to do is,
+Now to rollback the latest deployment all you got to do is:

 ```bash
 heroku rollback v1574 --app oc-prod-frontend